Education Guiding Principles

 - Multi-component education-focused program (AlcoholEdu for College)

-- Alcohol education plus general life skills training
+- Alcohol skills training plus general life skills training

 - Decisional balance exercises skills training